-[1] The Act establishes the office of the Judicial Conduct Commissioner (the Commissioner) to receive and assess complaints about the conduct of judges (as they are defined in the Act).

-[2] A complaint is made to the Commissioner, who conducts a preliminary examination.
+- [1] The Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004 (the Act) states that its purpose is to enhance public confidence in, and to protect the impartiality and integrity of, the judicial system by: providing for an investigation process to enable informed decisions to be made about the removal of judges from office; establishing an office to assess complaints; and by providing a fair process that recognises and protects the requirements of judicial independence and natural justice.
+It establishes the office of the Judicial Conduct Commissioner (the Commissioner) to receive and assess complaints about the conduct of judges (as they are defined in the Act). - [2] A complaint is made to the Commissioner, who conducts a preliminary examination.
 This is a confidential process.
-If the Commissioner is of the view that an inquiry is required, the Commissioner can recommend to the Attorney-General that a judicial conduct panel be appointed.
-If the person who is the subject of the complaint ceases to be a judge while the complaint is before the Commissioner, the Commissioner must dismiss the complaint.
+If the Commissioner is of the view that an inquiry is necessary, and that, if the conduct is established, consideration of removal of the judge from office may be warranted, the Commissioner can recommend to the Attorney-General that a judicial conduct panel be appointed.
+If the person who is the subject of the complaint ceases to be a judge while the complaint is before the Commissioner, the Commissioner must dismiss the complaint. - [3] On 30 August 2021, following a recommendation from the Commissioner, the Attorney-General appointed a judicial conduct panel (the Panel).

-[3] After receiving a complaint regarding the conduct of Coroner Herdson, on 2 July 2021 the Commissioner issued a decision recommending the Attorney-General appoint a judicial conduct panel to inquire into Coroner Herdson's conduct.
-On 5 August 2021, Coroner Herdson gave notice of her resignation from office effective 30 November 2021.

-[4] On 30 August 2021, the Attorney-General appointed a judicial conduct panel (the Panel) to inquire into and report on matters concerning the alleged conduct of Coroner Herdson.
 The Panel was chaired by Chief High Court Judge, Justice Susan Thomas, with District Court Judge Lawrence Hinton, and former diplomat Jacqueline Caine.
-On the same day, Coroner Herdson informed the Attorney-General she intended to bring forward the date of her resignation to the following day.

-[5] Coroner Herdson then challenged the Panel's jurisdiction to proceed with its inquiry on the basis that, because she had resigned, she was no longer a judge to whom the Act applied, and that consideration of her removal from judicial office was no longer relevant.
-A hearing on the question of jurisdiction was held on 5 April 2022.

-[6] The Panel released two decisions, one addressing the question of jurisdiction and one considering Coroner Herdson's application for permanent non-publication orders under s 30 of the Act.
+The Panel was appointed to inquire into and report on matters concerning the alleged conduct of a judge who has since ceased to hold judicial office. - [4] The former judge does not accept the allegations, which concern the former judge's conduct in their personal capacity rather than in their capacity as a judge. - [5] The former judge challenged the Panel's jurisdiction to proceed with its inquiry on the basis that, because they ceased to hold judicial office, they are no longer a judge to whom the Act applies, and that consideration of their removal from judicial office is no longer relevant.
+A hearing on the question of jurisdiction was held on 5 April 2022. - [6] The Panel has released two decisions, one addressing the question of jurisdiction and one considering the former judge's application for permanent non-publication orders under s 30 of the Act.